El Gouna Egypt Travel Guide

 Contact hotels or eateries in advance.
 Translation apps are helpful.

-Explore outside the resort for connections.
+Explore outside the resort to make a connection.

 Practice basic phrases with locals.